 In business we appreciate boldness, swagger, the “masters of the universe.”
 We track the tickertape of better, faster, cheaper, smarter.
 Then…something happens.
 Like when an Indian friend told me about the executive who flew to San Francisco first class; and returned in the cargo.
 We pause…as we are reminded of the great question: “Since death alone is certain, and time of death uncertain, what should I do?”

 Should I live for my resume or eulogy?
 The sages suggest we do both.
 Moving between doing and being, tempo and the timeless, change and the changeless.
 Appreciating the active life and amplifying the reflective life.

 Living systems have a pulse, a rhythm: day and night, ebb and flow, inhale and exhale, work and rest.

 As we take on greater responsibilities, we need to reflect more deeply and connect to what matters most.
-With a stronger center we become balanced, more uplifted, and more agile.
+With a stronger center we become balanced, more uplifted, and agile.
 We are then trusted to take on even larger challenges.
-Then, with success comes sycophants and great press.
+With success comes sycophants and great press.
 And as their voices grow louder, they drown out the inner voice; the better angels of your nature.
-You get off center, you loose your magic.
+You get off center and loose your magic.
 The way to recover is to slow down and reconnect to timeless principles.